freemansoft/speedtest-app-insights/README.md

     1. You can comment out the `AppInsights.py` call at the bottom of `NetCheck.py` if you don't wish to create a dashboard in _Azure Application Insights_

 # TODO
-1. Create script that instantiates Application Insights so you don't have to use https://portal.azure.com
+1. Create IaC script that instantiates Application Insights so you don't have to use https://portal.azure.com
+1. Create a script for the Mac that runs `Install Certificates.command`

+# Issues
+1. speedtest.net initialization can vary by platorm.
+Some machines require https and some don't work with it
+  1. Some Windows WSL environments require `s = speedtest.Speedtest(secure=1)`
+  1. The Mac with python 3.10 gets a cert error.  `CERTIFICATE_VERIFYFAILED`
+    * Fix the certificate by running the `Install Certificates.command`  Double click on `/Applications/<python version>/Install Certificates.command`
+    * Disable `secure` with this code change `s = speedtest.Speedtest(secure=0)`

 # Scripts in this repository
 | Script | Purpose |